MichelML/masaq.com/README.md

 * [Coveo API](https://developers.coveo.com/display/public/SearchREST/REST+Search+API+Home;jsessionid=1B209A1E53E98FE88DDF375C76FB6CD9) - Searching and getting relevant SAQ products

 #### Utilities
 * [createcomp](https://www.npmjs.com/package/createcomp) - a node script I personally coded to manage the creation of a react component along with its stylesheet and test file when working on components.
-This should be updated to provide delete and rename functionalities in the future.
+This should be updated to provide delete and rename functionalities in a near future.
+Docs will also be added.

 <h1 id="development">Maintainer</h1>